PaulRitsche/DeepACSA/docs/source/tests.rst

 Image analaysis
 """""""""""""""
 So far, we have not included unit testing in DeepACSA.
-However, in the DeepACAS_example that you can download `here <link>`_  you will find an *images_test* folder.
+However, in the DeepACAS_example that you can download `here <https://zenodo.org/record/8007009>`_  you will find an *images_test* folder.
 There, we have included three rectus femoris images as well as an *Original_Results.xlsx* file.
 Analyse these images using the ``RF`` muscle option,  ``Line`` scaling option and an ``Imagedepth`` of **4.5**.
 Tick the ``Calculate Volume`` checkbox.
 Compare your results with the one in the *Original_Results.xlsx*.
 Should the identical, DeepACSA works fine.